-In the past I have equated ‘soulmate’ to something akin to ‘everything is perfect’.
+In the past, I have equated ‘soulmate’ to something akin to ‘everything is perfect’.
 We don’t fight or argue, our sex is spontaneous, abundant and equally satisfying, and we were *made for each other*.
 In the way that a hand is made for a glove....we don't have to work at our relationship.

-But most of us know that grow only comes through struggle.
+But most of us know that growth only comes through struggle.
 We have to work hard and suffer to achieve in parenting, professionally, even in sports.
 We have to fall down, get back up and try harder.
-I often say, you don’t need to go to India to find a guru — JUST GET MARRIED!
+I often say you don’t need to go to India to find a guru — JUST GET MARRIED!
 All of your shit will come flying up and now you know clearly what your personal work is.

 This then means that your partner…is your soulmate.
 But not in the everything-is-perfect kind of way.
 Your partner is your soulmate in the spiritual-teacher kinda way.
-In the 5am-bootcamp kinda way.
+In the 5am-boot camp kinda way.

 You partner actually IS the glove that fits perfectly over your hand — because your partner triggers you in EXACTLY the ways that you need to be triggered to show up in you your own work.